crust-firmware/crust/CONTRIBUTING.md

 requests.
 Although project maintainers accept impromptu pull requests on occasion, it is recommended that all pull requests correspond to an issue on the Crust firmware [issues page][issues].
-Pull requests submitted _without_ a corresponding issue may be immediately rejected.
+Pull requests submitted _without_ a corresponding issue may be rejected.
 If you believe Crust firmware could benefit from a new feature, please submit a feature request on the Crust firmware [issues page][issues].

 ### Patch lifecycle